FTC-19812/Image-cropping-code/README.md

 ⢷⣶⣤⣀⠉⠉⠉⠉⠉⠄⠀⠀⠀⠀⠈⣿⣆⡀⠀⠀⠀⠀⠀⠀⢀⣠⣴⡾⠃⠀
 ⠀⠈⠉⠛⠿⣶⣦⣄⣀⠀⠀⠀⠀⠀⠀⠈⠛⠻⢿⣿⣾⣿⡿⠿⠟⠋⠁⠀⠀⠀
 This message was paid for by Mogus Corp.
-(There is actually image cropping code here)
+(There is actually image cropping code here, it is not just a mogus shrine)